dobaniashish/uikit-blocks/README.md

 ### CSS Styles

-The plugin uses Less CSS and it is compiled directly from `build-scripts/less.js` instead of using webpack less-loader.
+The plugin uses Less CSS and it is compiled directly from `build-scripts/less.js` instead of using webpack `less-loader`.

 The css for editor.less is prefixed with `.ukb-` from the default `.uk-`.
 The less build script also creates `asset.php` file and claculates version hash like `@wordpress/dependency-extraction-webpack-plugin`.